changsyuanwu/ACertainMagicalBot/README.md

 A Discord Bot with various commands for server moderation, games, utility, etc.

-Also has specific commands for Fantasy War Tactics R such as getting hero stats and set information.
+Also has specific commands for the mobile game Fantasy War Tactics R such as getting hero stats and set information.

 # Requirements